I was readmitted today to have a new MRI done on my brain and cervical (neck section of the spine), and also a blood test.

 Day 14 (Tue, Aug 23) – Dr Guna allowed me to discharge on Thursday, once the antibiotic is done but she suggested to wait for Dr Loh to assess me first, to decide whether the tube follow me back home or it can be removed.
 I had to bear with that thing in my nose for another day.
 I had blended vegetable and porridge; and blended watermelon juice for dinner.
 Sometime later, I vomited red stuffs.
 It was the watermelon.

 Ann, Louise and Rachel came to see me.

 Day 15 (Wed, Aug 24) – Finally, shower time!
-Mom bathed me with help from Ann.
+Mom bathed me.
 I felt so refreshed!
 Minzhi, Rachel and Steven came to visit me.
 I did not talk much.
 Mom did most of the talking with them because my speech was limited.
 Before leaving, Steven asked Mom if he can say a prayer for me.
 He’s a Christian.

 Day 16 (Thu, Aug 25) – I told Mom that I want to go home.
 She told me that I have to work hard and get better quickly before Dr Loh see me tomorrow and give me a green light to go home.
 I nodded.

 Day 17 (Fri, Aug 26) – Dr Loh came with Juliana, the dietitian.
 Dr Loh assessed me by getting me to drink water and Milo.
 She used the stethoscope on my throat.
 After discussing with Juliana, I was allowed to go home without the tube.
 Yay!

 Mom started to pack my stuffs and brought some to the car.
 She bathed me and put me on my own clothes while waiting for the billing.
 I was so excited and could not wait to be home.

 Sadly, I had to stay for another night due to the delay with my insurance.